-Commented [MS3]: The previous code update changed this number to 200% in chapter 17.21.050 Financial security agreements.
-As such, this section needs to be revised for consistency.
+Commented [MS3]: This section needs to be revised for consistency.

 - F. Public development proposals may be relieved from having to comply with the bonding requirements of this section if public funds have previously been committed for mitigation, maintenance, monitoring, or restoration. - G. Any failure to satisfy critical area requirements established by law or condition including, but not limited to, the failure to provide a monitoring report within thirty days after it is due, or comply with other provisions of an approved mitigation plan, shall constitute a default, and the city may demand payment of any financial guarantees or require other action authorized by the city code or any other law. - H. Any funds recovered pursuant to this section shall be used to complete the required mitigation.